cropgeeks/hpc-help/slurm-policy.rst

 To do this, we primarily use three main queues/partitions called ``short``, ``medium`` and ``long`` (referring to their runtime), with ``medium`` being the default queue that jobs will go to unless you specify otherwise.

 .. important::
   You can access a maximum of 256 cores per queue at a time.
 Any subsequent jobs will queue until your usage allows for more to start running.
+All queues apart from ``himem`` also have a maximum (simultaneous) memory limit of 256 GB.

 .. list-table::
    :widths: 10 10 25 20 60